-Factors in Determining Best Interest of Children, including, but not limited to:
+Factors in Determining Best Interest of Children, include, but are not limited to:

-- Child's age and physical and mental vulnerabilities; - Frequency and nature of out-of-home placements; - History of abusive or assaultive conduct by the child's family or others with access to home; - · History of substance abuse by child's family or others with access to home; - Whether the perpetrator of the harm to child has been identified; and - Special considerations for children 16 years of age or older.
-Tex.
+- Child's age and physical and mental vulnerabilities; - Frequency and nature of out-of-home placements; - History of abusive or assaultive conduct by the child's family or others with access to home; - History of substance abuse by child's family or others with access to home; - Whether the perpetrator of the harm to child has been identified; and - For children 16 years of age or older, whether permanency plan includes services to help the child transition to independent living.
+See Tex.
 Fam.
 Code § 263.307.